akhursh23/Tutorial-group/Report.md

-Link to Presentation (Hosted On YouTube): INSERT LINK HERE
+Link to Presentation (Hosted On YouTube): https://www.youtube.com/watch?v=pu5gpxbJ-8U

 # **01 - Project Objectives**
 The main objective of this project is to develop an information system which will streamline the existing call management system within the travel company's in-house call management centre (CMC).